kyma-incubator/compass/docs/compass/03-01-security.md

 ### GraphQL security

 The Gateway passes the request to Compass GraphQL services, such as the Director or the Connector.
 Additionally, the request contains authentication data.
-In the Director it is a JWT token, in the Connector it is a one-time token and the `Clinet-Id-From-Token` or `Client-Id-From-Certificate` header.
+In the Director it is a JWT token, in the Connector it is the `Client-Id-From-Token` or `Client-Id-From-Certificate` header.
 The GraphQL components have authentication middleware and GraphQL [directives](https://graphql.org/learn/queries/#directives) set up for all GraphQL operations (and some specific type fields, if necessary).

 #### HTTP middleware

 In GraphQL servers, such as the Director or the Connector, there is an HTTP authentication middleware set up.
 In the Director, it validates and decodes the JWT token, and it puts user scopes and tenant in the request context
 (`context.Context`).
-In the Connector, it verifies the `Clinet-Id-From-Token` or `Client-Id-From-Certificate` header.
+In the Connector, it verifies the `Client-Id-From-Token` header or the `Client-Id-From-Certificate` and `Client-Certificate-Hash` headers.

 ![](./assets/graphql-security.svg)